Upper cervical instability and compression of the brainstem

 - At 0:40 of this video, a repeat DMX is shown to demonstrate correction of this problem.

 The challenges of cervical instability are many.
-Fixing cervical neck instability is not something can be treated simply or easily, it takes a comprehensive non-surgical program to get the patient’s instability stabilized and the symptoms abated.
+Fixing cervical neck instability is not something that can be treated simply or easily, it takes a comprehensive non-surgical program to get the patient’s instability stabilized and the symptoms abated.
 We believe that if you have been going from clinician to clinician, practitioner to practitioner, doctor to doctor, there is a good likelihood that you have problems of cervical neck instability coming from weakness and damage to the cervical ligaments.
 Our treatments of Comprehensive dextrose Prolotherapy and in some cases Platelet Rich Plasma Prolotherapy can be an answer.

 Summary and discussion

-In this article and video summary we see that cervical spine instability can have a terrible impact on the quality of life in patients where brain stem compression is occurring.
+In this article and video summary, we see that cervical spine instability can have a terrible impact on the quality of life in patients where brain stem compression is occurring.
 This is not a new problem.
 Neck instability and the symptoms I describe above have been linked together for a long time.
-In 1998 doctors at the Department of Neurosurgery, University of California, San Francisco reported on a strange case (3) of a 41 year old women, post-surgery who had flexion-induced compression (every time she pointed her chin down towards her chest) of the upper cervical spinal cord causing symptoms of brainstem compromise in the absence of radiographic evidence of osseous instability.
+In 1998 doctors at the Department of Neurosurgery, University of California, San Francisco reported on a strange case (3) of a 41-year-old woman, post-surgery who had flexion-induced compression (every time she pointed her chin down towards her chest) of the upper cervical spinal cord causing symptoms of brainstem compromise in the absence of radiographic evidence of osseous instability.
 (Nothing was showing up on MRI and there was no calcification of the soft tissue).
 Still, the patient experienced postsurgical instability with dynamic compression by the C3 vertebral body, which caused brainstem compromise.
 The patient was then sent to a more comprehensive second surgery to fix this problem.
 A little over two years after this second surgery the patient was reported asymptomatic.

-The point to this research was to make fellow surgeons aware that following a C3 decompression surgery, with continued patient symptoms and no obvious reason for it, surgeons should look for cervical spine instability causing pressure on the brainstem.
+The point of this research was to make fellow surgeons aware that following a C3 decompression surgery, with continued patient symptoms and no obvious reason for it, surgeons should look for cervical spine instability causing pressure on the brainstem.
 The patient in this case study had a subsequent C2 – C6 fusion.